EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### In-Depth Explanation of each component within PIR:
 Path ORAM Server (Server):
-- The Path ORAM Server is a critical component responsible for implementing the Path ORAM algorithm.
+- The Path ORAM Server is the component responsible for implementing one part of the Path ORAM algorithm.
-- It manages a tree structure where data blocks are randomly shuffled across leaf nodes to hide access patterns.
+- It stores a binary tree structure full of encrypted data where each node (bucket) contains data blocks, which contains an id.
-When a client requests data, the Path ORAM Server retrieves the data, shuffles it with dummy blocks, and writes it back to random locations in the tree, not necessarily in the same branch it may shuffle along ajascent branches.
-The server also updates the position map.
+- It listens for data requests in a tuple: operation type, leaf node id (leftmost id is 1, rightmost is highest), and the actual data (if write operation).
+- It returns all of the data from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.
+- Then it receives the shuffled branch to update the tree.
 - This continuous random shuffling ensures that access patterns are obscured, enhancing data privacy.
+- After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the C API.

 Path ORAM Client (Application):
-- The Path ORAM Client is an application or module that interacts with the Path ORAM Server to access and manipulate data.
+- The Path ORAM Client is a library for an application that consists of functions similar to the FoundationDB C API with the tradeoff in increased security for decreased performance.
-- Client applications, such as database clients or other software, use the Path ORAM Client to perform data operations while benefiting from privacy-preserving access.
-- The client will be able to run down the branch with the requested data to the leaf collecting the meta data.
-- It communicates with the Path ORAM Server through the FoundationDB API.

-FoundationDB Client:
-- The FoundationDB Client is a component responsible for interacting with FoundationDB, a distributed database system known for its scalability and reliability.
+- It stores a map that maps the leaf node id to the actual leaf node.
-- It acts as a bridge between the Path ORAM Client and FoundationDB, facilitating data operations.
+- It sends the request tuple to the Path ORAM server, retrieves a branch, performs the shuffling, and sends it back to the server.
-- Client applications make requests to the FoundationDB Client to store, retrieve, or manipulate data.

 FoundationDB:
 - FoundationDB serves as the core database infrastructure of the system.
 - It stores data in a distributed manner, ensuring data durability, availability, and scalability.
-- The FoundationDB Client communicates with FoundationDB to execute data operations based on requests from the Path ORAM Client and client applications.
+- The Path ORAM server communicates with FoundationDB to execute data operations based on requests from the Path ORAM Client.

 Distributed Database (DistributedDB):
 - DistributedDB represents the collective database system, including multiple instances of FoundationDB, distributed across multiple servers or nodes.